BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 For now, don't enter any train cars yet, either.

 First, I'll start by covering all the items that you can get only once and are available on all the maps.
 These are all generally worth getting and I'll point you roughly towards them.
 This is also a good time to get acquainted with the layout of the desert!
-For the sake of grabbing all these items, I will generally travel along the outside of the desert starting in the upper left corner, going counter clockwise along the outside of the desert, and finally grabbing whatever is in the center of the desert.
-Note that the large opening in a sand dune is Sugiline Cave, for the purposes of navigation.
+For the sake of grabbing all these items, I will generally travel along the outside of the desert starting in the upper left corner, going counter clockwise along the outside of the desert, with occasional dips into the center of the map.
+Note that the large opening in a sand dune is Sugiline Cave.
 We'll explore there later.

 Note that Taka often has something to say when you find these if he is with you.

+For now, grab the items available on all four maps plus those on the specific oasis variety you are on; we will grab the rest later.

 **On all maps (only obtainable once)**

+!img("tourmaline_items_main.png")

 - In the top left corner up on a hill, you can get hidden 3 *Exp.
 Candy XL*.
 - As you climb down the top left hill, go slightly right as you head down.
 You'll see a *Stone Plate* on top of a hill.
+- As you head down the left wall of the desert, you'll see one wide green tree.
+Head east from here across a dune, you'll see a broken statue.
+The main statue is too faded to read, but the broken off gargoyle contains a hidden *Max Elixir*.
-- On the left side, you can hop across some blocks after defeating some Exeggutor-Alola to get *TM72 Volt Switch*!
+- Continuing to follow the left wall down, you can hop across some blocks after defeating some Exeggutor-Alola to get *TM72 Volt Switch*!
 - In the bottom left corner of the desert, you'll be able to pick up a *Focus Sash*.
 - On the very bottom-middle of the desert you can find 6 *Poké Balls*, one is hidden.
 Especially with Taka in your party, you may realize where these six balls came from...
 - Hugging the right wall of the desert, you'll find a *Relic Copper*.
 - Past Sugiline Cave, hugging the right wall and going up, you'll find a *Max Elixir* near some dead trees.
 - Up and to the right of the previous Max Elixir, you can find a hidden *Star Piece* in a rock.
 - In the far northeast side of the desert, you can climb a sand dune to get onto a hill.
 Up and to the right you'll find a hidden *Synthetic Seed*.
-- Pretty much in the center of the desert you'll see a section of vertical tracks.
-To the left of it, you'll see a broken statue.
-The main statue is too faded to read but the broken off gargoyle contains a hidden *Max Elixir*.

 Aside from all these items, each of the four maps has its own list of hidden items.
-These aren't even particularly worth searching for but for completeness I list them here.
+These aren't even particularly worth searching for... but for completeness I list them here.

 **Map 1**

+!enc(694, ["Cave"], nil, "Tourmaline Desert (Layout 1)")

+Map 1 has this trainer, north of the train station from Peridot Ward:

+!battle(["Addison", :RANGERF, 0], "Desert Field")

+!img("tourmaline_items_1.png")

 - On the hill where we found the 3 Exp.
 Candies, you can find a hidden *Magical Seed*.
 - A hidden *Green Shard* is in a skull above the oasis.
 - A hidden *Liechi Berry*, *Elixir*, *Red Shard*, and *Resist Wing* are nearby the oasis, in the upper left side of the map below the hill.
 - East of the oasis in a dead tree is a *Telluric Seed*.
 - Down from the oasis is a cactus, containing a *Leaf Stone*.
+- Head straight east and you'll find a *Dire Hit* in a patch of green.
-- Down from here, you'll eventually find the train station where we can return to Reborn City.
+- Left and down from here, along the left wall, you'll find a hidden *Blue Shard*.
+Straight east of here is the train station where we can return to Reborn City.
 Hidden on the station is *Red-Hots*.
-- Straight west from the station is a *Blue Shard*.
 - Down and left from here you'll see a tall pillar.
 Northwest of it, you can get a hidden *Common Candy* in a dead tree.
 - North and slightly west of the pile of Poké Balls in the south desert, you'll find a hidden *X Speed*.
 - Hugging the right side of the desert and going up, you'll see a small hill and a few patches of green.
 One contains a hidden *Great Ball*.